dcampos/nvim-snippy/README.md

 ## Expanding LSP snippets

 The LSP snippet syntax is almost fully supported.
-If you use a completion plugin like Deoplete or Compe, please install the respective integration plugin listed above in the [Installation](#installation) section.
+If you use a completion plugin like nvim-cmp, please install the respective integration plugin listed above in the [Installation](#installation) section.

 You can also expand LSP snippets present in completion items provided by Neovim's